 - Don’t forget to give examples and evidence to support your answers.

 - Don’t lose track of the time – you need to give us plenty of information in your answers, but not so much that your main points get lost and you go over time.

 Shortlisting and interview process

-Once we have read all the applications received for a vacant post, we contact those who have been shortlisted.
+Once we have read all the applications received for a vacant post, we let all applicants know if they have been shortlisted.

 First interviews will be conducted by two members of staff (one of which is the line manager for the post) and will last around 45 minutes to an hour.